 - Drink Chia seed water.
 Add 1 Tbl.
 Chia seeds to your water bottle, shake and let rest until ready to drink.
 Absorbing twelve times their weight in water, Chia seeds are a smart way to stay hydrated longer.

 - Add a pinch of sea salt.
 It adds minerals back into filtered water and causes cells to hold water longer.
-Surprisingly refreshing too!
+It’s surprisingly refreshing too!

-Water’s like healthy food: the more we consume the more our bodies crave it.
+Water’s like healthy food: the more you consume the more your body craves it.
 After about 3 days, I started noticing a difference in appetite and greater ease in drinking all 8 cups.

 Have you developed a good hydration habit?
-Please share your tips with us on how you make it happen and what your results have been.
+Do you have any tips to share for making water a daily habit?
 Are you motivated to start a hydration habit?
 What action steps will you take today to achieve your goal?
-We grow by connecting.
-This is a safe place where we encourage and support each other along our journey to health.

 Weight loss is a side effect of healthy living which makes healthy ways – shapely ways.